kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

   ...
 {% endhighlight %}

 In order to make the email input field required, we need to add the 'required' validator to where we are defining a new `Control` - `email`.
+The validator we want applied to a control is provided as the second element inside our Control array value:

 {% highlight javascript %}